-"The exhibition presents advances in interactive art through an exploration of the science, art and spirituality of Music, and its reflections in the Goddessimages across Asian cultures.
-It provides viewers an opportunity to enter into the world of Asian music through electronic installations, digital images and recordings of performances by maestros," says Mr. Makkuni, who describes himself as a 'tactile, interactive and computing designer'.
+"The exhibition presents advances in interactive art through an exploration of the science, art and spirituality of music, and its reflections in the goddess images across Asian cultures.
+It provides viewers an opportunity to enter into the world of Asian music through electronic installations, digital images and recordings of performances by maestros," Mr. Makkuni, who describes himself as a 'tactile, interactive and computing designer', said.

 "Music is essential to the ritual of temples, whether the altar bell, chants or prayers of spiritual seekers or as a sacred precinct for performance.
-In South and Southeast Asia, the temple may be seen as a buzzing musical instrument," points out the artist, an alumnus of IIT, Kharagpur and University of California Los Angeles (UCLA).
+In South and Southeast Asia, the temple may be seen as a buzzing musical instrument," the artist, an alumnus of Indian Institute of Technology (IIT), Kharagpur and University of California Los Angeles (UCLA), said.

-The exhibition presents both traditional and new instruments based on Indian Sitar, Burmese Saung Harp, Thai Xylophone, Korean Kayagum, Chinese Guzheng and Pipa, Vietnamese Dan Tranh, and Javanese & Balinese Gamelan, among others.
+A press release from the museum said the exhibition would present both traditional and new instruments based on Indian Sitar, Burmese Saung Harp, Thai Xylophone, Korean Kayagum, Chinese Guzheng and Pipa, Vietnamese Dan Tranh, and Javanese & Balinese Gamelan, among others.

-New instruments with embedded computation demonstrate interactions through gesture, touch, pull, movement and gaze.
+"New instruments with embedded computation demonstrate interactions through gesture, touch, pull, movement and gaze.
 In addition, through responsive computing, people by their position, gesture and movements control musical events in the exhibition environment.
 For instance, there is a sculpture, Abstract Woman.
-Embedded in the waist of the sculpture is a representation of Sri Yantra, which, upon touch, plays back the 1000 names of Goddess Lalita.
+Embedded in the waist of the sculpture is a representation of Sri Yantra, which, upon touch, plays back the 1000 names of Goddess Lalita," it said.

 "People spend so much time interacting with the dull computer, but we are trying to create a richer experience so that modern society still has culture in its life.
-By putting culture back onto your desktop, you get to interact with beautiful objects, and that helps you remember your inner God," says Mr Makkuni, whose works have been displayed at leading museums and won top international awards for promoting culture, peace and environmental protection.
-The project demonstrates a perfect synthesis of technology and culture, of modern and traditional, of celestial and mundane, of physical and virtual.
-Itshows that it is possible to develop culture-friendly technologies and how technology can become a vehicle for preserving cultural identity, not replacing it.
+By putting culture back onto your desktop, you get to interact with beautiful objects, and that helps you remember your inner God," said Mr Makkuni, whose works have been displayed at leading museums and won top international awards for promoting culture, peace and environmental protection.

+"The project demonstrates a perfect synthesis of technology and culture, of modern and traditional, of celestial and mundane, of physical and virtual.
+Itshows that it is possible to develop culture-friendly technologies and how technology can become a vehicle for preserving cultural identity, not replacing it.," the release said.